-Whether you're in debt looking for a way to get out, or you're just looking to manage your finances better to stay out of debt, you'll find the information in this financial resource booklet to set you on the path to financial health for years to come.
+Whether you're in debt looking for a way to get out, or you're just looking to manage your finances more effectively and stay out of debt, you'll find information to set you on the path to financial health for years to come.
 Let's get started!

-Kent Johnson Kent Johnson
+Kent Johnson

-Almost 70 percent of those in financial trouble are able to resolve their money troubles and manage their finances better
+Almost 60 of the people I've coached have been able to resolve their money troubles and manage their finances better.